laazer/commons/README.md

 # commons
 ## (code name phaazer)
-This is a library is filled useful tools that are not contained within default Java 7 libraries.
+This is a library is filled useful tools that are not contained within the default Java 7 libraries.